Good morning, everyone!

 We hope and pray that it is a blessing to you!

-Our Thrift Shop is open Saturdays only this summer; please contact Tracy to help on Saturdays or anytime during the week.
-Wednesday morning Bible study (led by Rich) meets at 10 a.m. and Wednesday evening Bible study (led by Steve) at 7 p.m.; if the weather is nice we will meet outside.
+Our Thrift Shop is open Saturdays only; please contact Tracy to help on Saturdays or anytime during the week.
+Wednesday morning Bible study (led by Rich) meets at 10 a.m. and Wednesday evening Bible study (led by Steve) at 7 p.m.

 CALL TO WORSHIP